leoncvlt/blinkist-scraper/README.md

 This script uses [ChromeDriver](chromedriver.chromium.org) to automate the Google Chrome browser - therefore Google Chrome needs to be installed in order to work.

+The script will automatically try to download and use the appropriate chromedriver distribution for your OS and Chrome version.
+If this doesn't work, download the right version for you from https://chromedriver.chromium.org/downloads and use the `--chromedriver` argument to specify its path at runtime.

 ## Usage

 ```text